-In addition to the core features of ad blocking and cookie management, Privoxy provides many supplemental features, some of them currently under development, that give the end-user more control, more privacy and more freedom:
+In addition to the core features of ad blocking and cookie management, Privoxy provides many supplemental features, that give the end-user more control, more privacy and more freedom:

-- Integrated browser based configuration and control utility at http://p.p/).
+- Can be run as an "intercepting" proxy, which obviates the need to configure browsers individually. - Sophisticated actions and filters for manipulating both server and client headers. - Can be chained with other proxies. - Integrated browser based configuration and control utility at http://p.p/).
 Browser-based tracing of rule and filter effects.
-Remote toggling. - Web page filtering (text replacements, removes banners based on size, invisible "web-bugs", JavaScript and HTML annoyances, pop-up windows, header manipulation, etc.) - Modularized configuration that allows for standard settings and user settings to reside in separate files, so that installing updated actions files won't overwrite individual user settings. - Support for Perl Compatible Regular Expressions in the configuration files, and generally a more sophisticated and flexible configuration syntax over previous versions. - Improved cookie management features (e.g. session based cookies). - GIF de-animation. - Bypass many click-tracking scripts (avoids script redirection). - Multi-threaded (POSIX and native threads). - User-customizable HTML templates for all proxy-generated pages (e.g. "blocked" page). - · Auto-detection and re-reading of config file changes. - Improved signal handling, and a true daemon mode (Unix). - Every feature now controllable on a per-site or per-location basis, configuration more powerful and versatile over-all. - Many smaller new features added, limitations and bugs removed, and security holes fixed.
+Remote toggling. - Web page filtering (text replacements, removes banners based on size, invisible "web-bugs", JavaScript and HTML annoyances, pop-up windows, etc.) - Modularized configuration that allows for standard settings and user settings to reside in separate files, so that installing updated actions files won't overwrite individual user settings. - Support for Perl Compatible Regular Expressions in the configuration files, and a more sophisticated and flexible configuration syntax. - Improved cookie management features (e.g. session based cookies). - GIF de-animation. - · Bypass many click-tracking scripts (avoids script redirection). - Multi-threaded (POSIX and native threads). - User-customizable HTML templates for all proxy-generated pages (e.g. "blocked" page). - · Auto-detection and re-reading of config file changes. - Improved signal handling, and a true daemon mode (Unix). - Every feature now controllable on a per-site or per-location basis, configuration more powerful and versatile over-all. - Many smaller new features added, limitations and bugs removed, and security holes fixed.